kurtiseisenhuth/Decimal-Degrees-to-Features/README.md

 - Feel free to contribute to this project by submitting issues or pull requests.

-- Make sure to replace `"your-username"` and `"decimal-degrees-to-features"` with your GitHub username and repository name, respectively.
+- Make sure to replace `"kurtiseisenhuth"` and `"decimal-degrees-to-features"` with your GitHub username and repository name, respectively.
 The users can now install the required libraries using the `pip install -r requirements.txt` command.